Donpedro13/etwprof/Documentation/Usage.md

 * `--cswitch`
 Does not work reliably (see [Limitations and known issues](./Limitations_known_issues.md) for details).
 * `--emulate`
 Debugging feature.
-You can feed an already existing `.etl` file to etwprof with this, it will be filtered the same way as a real-time kernel session.
+You can feed an already existing `.etl` file to etwprof with this, it will be filtered the same way as a real-time ETW session.
 Useful for reproducing bugs.
 Works with [xperf](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh162920(v=win.10)) traces only.

 Examples
 ----------